ArunrajAdlee/Developer-Portal/README.md

 # Developer-Portal
-A social media website for software developers
+A social media website for software developers<br>
 Personal Project to learn and showcase knowledge of full-stack web developement using the MERN stack<br>

 ***Followed along with Brad Traversy's UDEMY course to learn about the MERN stack and build the base application*** https://www.udemy.com/course/mern-stack-front-to-back/